ethereum/ethereum-org-website/src/content/glossary/index.md

 See [non-fungible token (NFT)](#nft)

+### defi {#defi}

+Short for "decentralized finance," a broad category of [Dapps](#dapp) with the intent of providing a wide range of financial services in a decentralized, peer-to-peer manner, without the need for a trusted third party, but instead utilizing [smart contracts](#smart-contract).
+How truly decentralized a given defi application may be involves many factors, and the truth often exists somewhere on a spectrum between completely centralized, and completely decentralized.

+<a href="/en/dapps/#how-to-use-an-application-built-on-ethereum">More about Dapp uses<Emoji text=":point_right:" size={1} marginLeft={0.75} /></a>

 ### difficulty {#difficulty}

 A network-wide setting that controls how much computation is required to produce a [proof-of-work](#pow).